macie-k/download-snap-memories/README.md

 - Wait for the e-mail from Snapchat & download the archive
 - Place `memories_history.json` file in the same directory
 - Launch the program
-- Optionally use `-d` or `--find-duplicates` argument to save names that were skipped

 <br>